flyx/emerald/README.md

 line and adds its own indentation instead so that the output looks nice.

 The characters `<`, `>` and `&` are converted to their corresponding HTML entity automatically.
-It Attribute values, the characters `'` and `"` are also converted.
+For attribute values, the characters `'` and `"` are also converted.

 ### Control structures